Jui-An Lin, Thomas F. Bendtsen, Ana M. Lopez, and Hassanin Jalil

 - Local anesthetic: 4–5 mL per nerve

-Ultrasound imaging of individual nerves in the distal upper limb allows for reliable nerve blockade.
+Ultrasound imaging of individual nerves in the distal upper limb allows for reliable nerve block.
 The two main indications for a forearm block are a standalone technique for hand and/or wrist surgery and as a means of rescuing or supplementing an incomplete or failed proximal brachial plexus block.
 Advantages of rescue block are the reduction of the risk of vascular puncture and in the overall volume of local anesthetic used.
 There are a variety of locations where a practitioner could approach each of these nerves, most of which are similar in efficacy.
-In this chapter, we present the approach for each nerve at the level of the elbow.
+In this section, we present the approach for each nerve at the level of the elbow (Figure 1).

 DISTRIBUTION OF ANESTHESIA

 Anesthetizing the radial, median, and/or ulnar nerves provides sensory anesthesia and analgesia to the respective territories of the hand, forearm, and wrist.
 Note that the lateral cutaneous nerve of the forearm (a branch of the musculocutaneous nerve) supplies the lateral aspect of the forearm, and it may need to be blocked separately by a subcutaneous wheal distal to the elbow if lateral wrist surgery is planned.
-The same applies for the median cutaneous nerve of the forearm (Figure 1).
+The same applies for the medial cutaneous nerve of the forearm (Figure 1).
 The use of a tourniquet, either on the arm or forearm, usually requires sedation and/or additional analgesia.
-(For a more comprehensive review of the innervation of the hand, see Chapter 3.)

 The equipment recommended for a forearm block includes the following:

-- Ultrasound machine with linear transducer (8–14 MHz), sterile sleeve, and gel
+- Ultrasound machine with a linear transducer (8–14 MHz), sterile sleeve, and gel

 - Standard nerve block tray